tessereact/tessereact/docs/usage.md

 ))
 ```

-When you open Testshot you are going to see the following screen.
+When you open Tessereact you are going to see the following screen.

 ![screen](images/failing_scenario.png)